-Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster
+Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

-Sign in to the Azure portal at http://portal.azure.com.
+Sign in to the Azure portal at https://portal.azure.com.

 Create an AKS cluster